libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

   address.
 If the number of peers in the same IP exceeds the threshold, then the value is the square of the surplus, otherwise it is 0.
 This is intended to make it difficult to carry out sybil attacks by using a small number of IPs.
 The parameter is mixed with a negative weight.
+- `P₇`: **Behavioural Penalty**.
+This parameter captures penalties applied for misbehaviour.
+The parameter has an associated (decaying) counter, which is explicitly incremented by the router on specific events.
+The value of the parameter is the square of the counter and is mixed with a negative weight.

 The `TopicCap` function allows the application to specify an optional cap to the contribution to the score across all topics.